 Amazon Login Attempt Scam: How It Works

-Amazon is the most used online retailer, having over 300 million active users and being in the Top 5 employers of the world.
-The main reason for Amazon’s overwhelming popularity is its ease of use for consumers.
-However, with this popularity comes a down side; scams aimed at bilking customers of the online retail giant.
+Amazon is the most used online retailer, having over 300 million active users, and being in the Top 5 employers of the world.
+The main reason for its overwhelming popularity is its ease of use for consumers.
+However, with this popularity comes a downside; Amazon scams aimed at bilking customers of the online retail giant.

 The victim is then directed to click on a link (“Sign In to My Amazon Account”) to correct the information.
 When the link is clicked a brand new page replicating Amazon’s login portal opens up.
 As the customers believe this is the legitimate front page of Amazon, they easily offer their passwords or private information to scammers.

 In a different variation of the scam, criminals claim to be from well-known shipment services such as DHL, UPS, or FedEx, in which they include terms such as ‘tracking notification’, tracking number’, ‘pickup date’ or ‘Processing completed successfully’.
 Just as in the above Amazon example, the fake portal leads to giving away your credentials or even installing malware on your computer.

 Keep in mind that the ‘failed login attempt’ scam could come your way with scammers using not just the Amazon brand, but all the other major websites and social media platforms, such as Google, Facebook, Twitter, Tumblr, LinkedIn, the name of your bank, etc.